Precigen (NASDAQ:PGEN) Coverage Initiated at Wells Fargo & Company

-Equities research analysts at Wells Fargo & Company initiated coverage on shares of Precigen (NASDAQ:PGEN) in a research report issued on Monday, The Fly reports.
-The firm set an “overweight” rating and a $14.00 price target on the biotechnology company’s stock.
-Wells Fargo & Company‘s price objective points to a potential upside of 69.29% from the stock’s previous close.
+Wells Fargo & Company began coverage on shares of Precigen (NASDAQ:PGEN) in a report released on Monday morning, Benzinga reports.
+The brokerage issued an overweight rating and a $14.00 price objective on the biotechnology company’s stock.

-In related news, CFO Rick L. Sterling sold 6,096 shares of the stock in a transaction on Tuesday, January 5th.
-The shares were sold at an average price of $10.56, for a total transaction of $64,373.76.
-Following the transaction, the chief financial officer now owns 346,116 shares of the company’s stock, valued at approximately $3,654,984.96.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO Rick L. Sterling sold 9,416 shares of the stock in a transaction on Wednesday, December 16th.
-The shares were sold at an average price of $7.20, for a total transaction of $67,795.20.
-Following the transaction, the chief financial officer now directly owns 330,313 shares in the company, valued at approximately $2,378,253.60.
+In other Precigen news, insider Donald P. Lehr sold 9,677 shares of the firm’s stock in a transaction on Tuesday, January 5th.
+The stock was sold at an average price of $10.56, for a total value of $102,189.12.
+Following the completion of the sale, the insider now owns 284,329 shares of the company’s stock, valued at $3,002,514.24.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CFO Rick L. Sterling sold 6,096 shares of the firm’s stock in a transaction on Tuesday, January 5th.
+The shares were sold at an average price of $10.56, for a total value of $64,373.76.
+Following the completion of the sale, the chief financial officer now directly owns 346,116 shares of the company’s stock, valued at approximately $3,654,984.96.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 64,850 shares of company stock worth $580,696.
-50.70% of the stock is owned by insiders.
+In the last three months, insiders sold 64,850 shares of company stock valued at $580,696.
+50.70% of the stock is owned by corporate insiders.

-A number of institutional investors have recently made changes to their positions in the business.
-Third Security LLC grew its holdings in Precigen by 1.5% in the 3rd quarter.
-Third Security LLC now owns 84,021,428 shares of the biotechnology company’s stock worth $294,075,000 after acquiring an additional 1,230,812 shares during the last quarter.
-State Street Corp grew its holdings in Precigen by 152.6% in the 3rd quarter.
-State Street Corp now owns 3,750,882 shares of the biotechnology company’s stock worth $13,128,000 after acquiring an additional 2,265,972 shares during the last quarter.
-Morgan Stanley boosted its stake in shares of Precigen by 59.2% during the 3rd quarter.
-Morgan Stanley now owns 1,086,594 shares of the biotechnology company’s stock valued at $3,803,000 after purchasing an additional 403,960 shares in the last quarter.
-JPMorgan Chase & Co. boosted its stake in shares of Precigen by 44.0% during the 4th quarter.
-JPMorgan Chase & Co. now owns 770,231 shares of the biotechnology company’s stock valued at $7,857,000 after purchasing an additional 235,385 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. boosted its stake in shares of Precigen by 3.2% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 467,411 shares of the biotechnology company’s stock valued at $4,768,000 after purchasing an additional 14,537 shares in the last quarter.
-66.57% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently added to or reduced their stakes in the business.
+Morgan Stanley lifted its holdings in Precigen by 59.2% in the third quarter.
+Morgan Stanley now owns 1,086,594 shares of the biotechnology company’s stock valued at $3,803,000 after acquiring an additional 403,960 shares during the period.
+Cubist Systematic Strategies LLC increased its position in shares of Precigen by 113.4% in the third quarter.
+Cubist Systematic Strategies LLC now owns 95,865 shares of the biotechnology company’s stock valued at $336,000 after buying an additional 50,952 shares in the last quarter.
+Nisa Investment Advisors LLC increased its position in shares of Precigen by 5,235.8% in the fourth quarter.
+Nisa Investment Advisors LLC now owns 81,477 shares of the biotechnology company’s stock valued at $831,000 after buying an additional 79,950 shares in the last quarter.
+OLD Mission Capital LLC purchased a new position in shares of Precigen in the third quarter valued at $176,000.
+Finally, Daiwa Securities Group Inc. increased its position in shares of Precigen by 90.9% in the third quarter.
+Daiwa Securities Group Inc. now owns 97,218 shares of the biotechnology company’s stock valued at $340,000 after buying an additional 46,300 shares in the last quarter.
+66.57% of the stock is owned by institutional investors.

 Precigen, Inc discovers and develops the next generation of gene and cellular therapies in the United States.
 It also provides disease-modifying therapeutics; genetically engineered swine for regenerative medicine applications; proprietary methane bioconversion platform that turns natural gas into energy and chemical products; and reproductive and embryo transfer technologies.